Ayushi2006/Portfolio/README.md

 # 🌐 Personal Portfolio

-A modern and responsive personal portfolio built with **React**, **Vite**, and **Tailwind CSS** to showcase my projects, technical skills, and learning journey as a Computer Science Engineering student.
+A modern and responsive personal portfolio built with **React**, **Vite**, and **Tailwind CSS** to showcase my projects, technical skills and learning journey as a Computer Science Engineering student.

 ## ✨ Features